 How Does the Tax Credit Work?

 For example, if you owed $4,000 in taxes after accounting for withholdings, and you qualified for a $15,000 tax credit, you’d apply that toward the amount you owe in taxes.
-You would get the rest back ($11,000) in a check or a direct deposit from the IRS.
+You would get the rest back ($11,000) from the IRS.

 Taxpayers must stay in the home for the duration of the tax year in order to receive the credit.
 If the property is sold within four years, taxpayers may need to pay a portion of the tax credit back.
 The amount is subject to a schedule, which is as follows: